-The blood-brain barrier competes for the absorption into the brain of branch chained amino acids (BCAA) and aromatic amino acids (ArAA), which are the precursors of serotonin.
-This competition decreases serotonin production [R].
+Theoretically, the blood-brain barrier competes for the absorption into the brain of branch-chained amino acids (BCAA) and aromatic amino acids (ArAA), which are the precursors of serotonin.
+This competition may, in theory, decrease serotonin production .

-Leucine absorption into the brain is influenced by diet; carbohydrate-rich, protein-poor diets increase BCAAs and decrease ArAAs in the brain, while a carbohydrate-poor, protein-rich diet does the opposite [R].
+Leucine absorption into the brain may be influenced by diet; carbohydrate-rich, protein-poor diets increase BCAAs and decrease ArAAs in the brain, while a carbohydrate-poor, protein-rich diet may do the opposite .

-The recommended dosage of leucine for everyday people is 50 mg/kgd, but for those who want to bolster their workouts, the dosage should not go over 500 mg/kgd.
-Overdose can lead to increased blood ammonia levels; therefore, brain damage and liver disease [R].
+The recommended dosage of leucine for everyday people is 50 mg/kgd, but the dosage should not go over 500 mg/kgd.
+Overdose can lead to increased blood ammonia levels; therefore, brain damage and liver disease .

 Leucine supplementation lowers glucose levels, which can lead to unhealthy levels in people with:

-- Diabetes, in those who take blood sugar-lowering medication [R, R]
+- Diabetes, in those who take blood sugar-lowering medication [38, 42]

-Review boards stated that the leucine was very helpful and that it was crucial to them in maintaining the muscles after workouts.
+Most users stated that the leucine was very helpful and that it was crucial to them in maintaining muscles after workouts.
 One user stated that the supplement helps him feel “recharged after an intense workout”.

 People also notice more muscle gain after leucine supplementation.

-One note of caution is that almost every review bemoaned the taste of the leucine supplement.
+One note of caution is that almost every review bemoaned the taste of leucine supplementss.
 Many said that leucine was very bitter, but that it was worth it due to its positive effects.

-Some users saw some different side effects like loud ringing in her ears and increased anger that disappeared only after she stopped taking the leucine supplements [R].
+Some users saw some different side effects like loud ringing in the ears and increased anger that disappeared only after stopping the supplement.